LambdaTest/documentation/docs/hyperexecute-release-notes-2-5-2.md

 ></script>

 ## 1. Cypress Detailed Command Logs for Enhanced Debugging <NewReleaseTag value="New Release" />
-**Detailed Cypress Command Logs** in HyperExecute generates an extensive, human-readable record of all Cypress commands and their corresponding results, both in the console and as a file.
-It helps narrow down test logs, making it easier to debug and troubleshoot Cypress tests.
+**Detailed Cypress Command Logs** in HyperExecute generate an extensive, human-readable record of all Cypress commands and their corresponding results, both in the console and as a file.
+It helps narrow down test logs, making debugging and troubleshooting Cypress tests easier.

 <img loading="lazy" src={require('../assets/images/hyperexecute/release-notes/detailed-cypress-logs.png').default} style={{width: '600px'}}  alt="HyperExecute" className="doc_img"/> <br /><br />

 > 📕 Learn how to enable [Detailed Command Logs](https://www.lambdatest.com/support/docs/cypress-detailed-command-logs/) for your Cypress tests.

 ## 2. Parameterized Report Email Handling in YAML <EnhancementTag value="Enhancement" />
-HyperExecute now supports a enhanced approach for managing multiple email addresses within the YAML configuration file.
+HyperExecute now supports an enhanced approach for managing multiple email addresses within the YAML configuration file.
 Previously, you needed to define multiple variables for email addresses (`${email1}`, `${email2}`, etc.).
 With this update, a single variable can now hold multiple email addresses, separated by commas or underscores, simplifying report sharing.
-This enhancement eliminates the need for multiple variables, making it easier to maintain and modify email configurations.
+This enhancement eliminates the need for multiple variables, making maintaining and modifying email configurations easier.

 > 📕 Check the [Reports documentation](https://www.lambdatest.com/support/docs/hyperexecute-email-reports/#how-to-dynamically-set-your-email-address) to learn more about it.